lewisgcm/rust-biocomp/README.md

 ## Examples
 ### Travelling salesman problem
-This example aims to showcase the travelling salesman problem, there are 14 cities and the goal is to find the shorted path between them.
+This example aims to showcase the travelling salesman problem, there are 14 cities and the goal is to find the shortest path between them.
 There are 14! possible routes, so we use a GA algorithm to find an approximate route in a reasonable amount of time.

 To run use: